Snowy Owl Facts

 The owl remains a very powerful animal for its size.
 It primarily preys on lemmings and other small rodents for food during the breeding season.
 However, at times of low prey density, or during the nesting period, it may switch to favoring juvenile ptarmigan.

 The incredible birds also evolved as primarily opportunistic hunters.
-Typical prey for this species varies considerably, especially in winter.
-It therefore feeds on a comparatively wide variety of small mammals such as meadow voles and deer mice.
+Typical prey for this powerful species varies considerably, especially in winter.
+It therefore feeds on a comparatively wide variety of fairly small mammals such as meadow voles and deer mice.

 But, the Snowy Owl occasionally veers from this pattern.
 The powerful raptor sometimes takes advantage of larger prey as well.
 Some of the larger mammal prey includes hares, muskrats, marmots, squirrels, rabbits, raccoons, prairie dogs, rats, moles, and smaller birds.